 2016 Special Happenings at the Artist Market

-New this year at the Artist Market was Dacha Presents.
+New last year at the Artist Market was Dacha Presents.
 Dacha Presents is a collective of creative artists who experiment with art, theater and beyond.
 Find them at booth 23 with “I Sense a Presence," an interactive theater performance in which audience members are invited into a small intimate world with a few characters.
 You have a role to play!
 They say you can “Wander curiously, investigate & devour.
 Respond adventurously or perch silently.”
 Four 15 minute, back-to-back, (free) performances will occur from 2:30 to 3:30, 4:30 to 5:30, and 6:30 to 7:30!

 Another special booth was hosted by folks at Paint Nite Ithaca which had painting activities for the public!

 Market goers enjoy the East Hill Jazz Group, who will set the mood all day long with enthusiastic jazz music (Johnny Russo on trumpet and trombone, Doug Robinson on guitar, and special guests to be announced).